danielfireman/esperf/README.md

 # esperf

-Is a multiplatform command line tool to load test and collect metrics from your [ElasticSearch](https://github.com/elastic/elasticsearch) deployment.
-It provides:
+Multiplatform command line tool to load test and collect metrics from your [ElasticSearch](https://github.com/elastic/elasticsearch) deployment.
+Built with love by danielfireman and friends in Go.
+Esperf provides:

 * Ability to query terms from a dictionary of words
 * Ability to properly handle 503 or 429 http responde codes, respecting the delay suggested by the Retry-After response header field.